mgeraci/auto-hud/README.md

 ## Running the app on boot
 To start the application when your computer boots, you can write a simple script to run start flask up using the right python environment, and to log the output.
-Here's what I am using:
+Here's what I am using on OS X:

 ```
 #!/bin/sh